-- Send your judges the Judge Handbook, which includes competition rules/guidelines and instructions for how to judge the school competition.
-Copies of the Monologue Rubric, and Judges' Evaluation Form are also included in this handbook. - Familiarize yourself with the Judge Handbook so that you may better answer any questions. - Encourage your judges to view videos of the National Competition Finalists' performances online at www.YouTube.com/EnglishSpeakingUnion.
-Suggest that your judges practice scoring these performances in order to prepare themselves for the school competition.
+- Send your judges the Judge Handbook, which includes competition rules/guidelines and instructions for judging at the school level.
+Copies of the Monologue Scoring Rubric, Sonnet Scoring Rubric and Judges' Evaluation Form are included in this handbook. - o Familiarize yourself with the Judge\Handbook so that you may better answer any questions. - Schedule an orientation or conference call prior to the competition, so that your judges may ask questions and receive consistent scoring advice. - Encourage your judges to view videos of the national competition finalists' performances online at www.YouTube.com/EnglishSpeakingUnion.
+Suggest that your judges practice scoring these performances in order to prepare themselves for the actual school competition. - Send the contestants' selections to your judges prior to the competition, so that they may familiarize themselves with any unusual pieces.

-Guidelines for Judges
+Guidelines for Judges during the Competition

-- Judges should not interact with students or with the audience until the winners are announced at the end of the program. - • - Judges should be made aware of the fact that the Monologue Rubrics and Judges' Evaluation Forms will be shared with the students and their teachers at the end of the program. - If possible, separate your judges from the rest of the audience, so that they are not distracted by anyone. - On not allow audience members to sit behind the judges.
-This ensures that no audience member can see the judges' evaluations as they score and take notes on students' performances. - Judges should be informed by the Judges' Liaison of any issues with a student's performance (i.e. an ineligible monologue, added or dropped lines in the monologue, or use of a prop). - Have a Judge Handbook on hand during the competition, for reference.
+- Judges should not interact with the students or with the audience until the winners are announced at the end of program. - Judges should not see a copy of the school competition program until the winners are announced. - Judges should be made aware of the fact that the rubrics and evaluation forms will be shared with the students and their teachers. - If possible, separate the judges from the rest of the audience, so that they are not distracted by anyone. - Do not allow audience members to sit behind the judges.
+This ensures that no audience member can see the judges' evaluations as they score and take notes on students' performances. - Judges should be informed by the judges' liaison of any issues with a student's performance (i.e. an ineligible monologue, added or dropped lines from a sonnet and/or monologue or use of a prop). - Have a Judge Handbook on hand during the competition, for reference.